Jeff1999/COSC416_FinalProject_G30/Documentation/JeffPaller_Contributions_21677646.md

 ## Feature 2: 2-Player Mode Implementation

 ### Description
 Developed the 2-Player mode that enables competitive gameplay on the same device.
-This mode allows two players to compete directly against each other across five different arenas, creating an engaging multiplayer experience that forms the centerpiece of the game.
+This mode allows two players to compete directly against each other, creating an engaging multiplayer experience that forms the centerpiece of the game.

 ### Technical Implementation
 The 2-Player mode implementation required creating separate control systems and game states for simultaneous gameplay: